Food - Weapon of Conquest

 Food - Weapon of Conquest is a 22-minute 1941 Canadian documentary film, made by the National Film Board of Canada (NFB) as part of the wartime Canada Carries On series.
-The film was directed and produced by Stuart Legg.
+The film was written, directed and produced by Stuart Legg.
 Food - Weapon of Conquest shows the food shortage in Nazi-occupied countries in the Second World War, contrasted with the Allied response to the global food crisis.
 The film's French version title is Une armée marche sur son estomac.

 Synopsis

 During the Second World War, food has become a weapon of war, validating Napoleon's adage that "An army moves on its stomach."
 In Allied nations such as the United States and Canada, vast reserves of farmland have to be harnessed to meet the needs of the war effort.
-While rationing is still in place in Canada for civilians, the food produced in the Prairies have been made available to the overseas military forces.
+While rationing is still in place in Canada for civilians, the food produced in the Prairies has been made available to the overseas military forces.

 In other Allied nations, food scarcity is a daily misery.
-The United Kingdom faces a serious crisis when Nazi U-boats imposed blockades on the high seas.
+The United Kingdom faces a serious crisis when Nazi U-boats impose blockades on the high seas.
 Even with its increase in farmland, only one half of its needs can be obtained through domestic food production, the rest must come from abroad.
-In the war-torn Soviet Union, Nazi conquest of the Ukraine's wheat fields have led to breadlines which have now become commonplace with the populace facing starvation unless more food can be obtained.
+In the war-torn Soviet Union, Nazi conquest of Ukraine's wheat fields have led to breadlines which have now become commonplace with the populace facing starvation unless more food can be obtained.

 During the First World War, Germany was confronted by wide-scale shortages in food, leading to a breakdown in the will to fight.
 Hunger brought about Germany's collapse, and the vivid memories of the time of deprivation led to the rise of the Nazi Party led by Adolf Hitler.

 During the inter-war years, Nazi Germany used a frugal "guns or butter" policy, with food producers ordered to assist the war aims of the Nazi government.
 New uses for food products included fat as a component for high explosives, apples to be turned into synthetic fuel and milk made into lubricating oil.
-German scientists created other synthetic items include a soy substitute for meat, with the purpose of making the nation self-sufficient in food.
+German scientists created other synthetic items including a soy substitute for meat, with the purpose of making the nation self-sufficient in food.